Fleishman-Lab/LAffAb_public/README.md

 We recommend relaxing the parental structure before design.
 A RosettaScripts xml for running the relax can be found at xmls/Relax.xml and an example pdb can be found in examples/example_pdb/.
 Please note that in our LAffAb protocol, we run the initial relax 15 times and take the lowest-scoring one.
 The output for the example pdb is in examples/example_pdb_relaxed/.
 Each relax job should take about 15 minutes to run on one CPU.

 ### Step 2: Creating a PSSM for the light and heavy chains of the variable fragment separately
-A PSSM should be made for the light and heavy chains separately following the approach described here:
+A PSSM should be made for the light and heavy chains separately, following the approach described here:
 ([Link to paper](https://www.cell.com/molecular-cell/fulltext/S1097-2765(18)30266-1)).
 An example combined PSSM including the light, heavy, and antigen chains can be found in examples/example_pssm/.
 The example includes the antigen chain, which is only there as a placeholder.